Advantages and Disadvantages of Small Group Communication PDF

 1. More Time, Energy, and Resources

+In group communication, they tend to get sidetracked.
 Similarly, topics that do not pertain to the discussion may be brought up.

 2. Conflict

-Disagreement = aggressive also disruptive
+Disagreement = aggressive, also disruptive

 3. Social Loafing